derailed-dash/Advent-of-Code/docs/python/reusable_code.md

     """ Create and return a new logger, named after the script """ a_logger = logging.getLogger(script_name)
     a_logger.addHandler(stream_handler)
+    a_logger.propagate = False
     return a_logger

-def setup_file_logging(a_logger: logging.Logger, folder):
+def setup_file_logging(a_logger: logging.Logger, folder: str|Path=""):
     """ Add a FileHandler to the specified logger.
+File name is based on the logger name.

     Args:
         a_logger (Logger): The existing logger